-- a Blue Badge parking permit (that can be used by another driver when you are a passenger), which also entitles you to register for a full discount on the London congestion charge; and - free road tax for a car registered in your name, or for a car which someone drives for you specifically, with you as a passenger. - Visit gov.uk further information other organisations
+- a Blue Badge parking permit (can be used by another driver when you are a passenger).
+This also entitles you to register for a full discount on the London congestion charge.
+Visit gov.uk/apply-blue-badge - free road tax for a car registered in your name, or for a car which someone drives for you specifically, with you as a passenger.
+Visit gov.uk/get-vehicle-tax exemption-disability